webqit/quantum-js/README.md

 ## Overview

-Where you normally would employ certain reactive primitives to express reactive logic...
+Where you normally would require certain reactive primitives to express reactive logic...

 ```js
 // Import reactive primitives